 During her sixty- year career in arts management, Lewis has served with regional, national and international organizations in related fields, and is active in film, lliteracy and health promotion in her home community of Wolfville.
 Among other honours, Lewis was named a Member of the Order of Canada in April 2000, received a D.Litt. (honoris causa) from Saint Mary’s University in Halifax in 2001, was recognized as a Paul Harris Fellow by the Rotary Club of Windsor and a a Merritt Legacy Award winner in 2009.

-Everyone in this community were touched in some way by Jean Morpurgo (1946-2010).
+Everyone in this community was touched in some way by Jean Morpurgo (1946-2010).
 Many had been directed by her, shared the stage with her, seen her work, gotten sage advice from her or simply looked out into the audience and seen her smiling face.
 She was a pillar of the Halifax theatre scene.
-Jean directed at the Shaw festival and Mantioba Theatre Centre as well as several seasons with Festival Antigonish.
+Jean directed at the Shaw Festival and Manitoba Theatre Centre as well as several seasons with Festival Antigonish.
 She co-founded Shakespeare by the Sea with Patrick and Elizabeth.
-She sat on many boards and committees because she was great one to have on your team.
+She sat on many boards and committees because she was a great one to have on your team.